kevinohashi/WordPressVPS/README.md

 >
 >"This rush generated 28,924 successful hits in 60 seconds and we transferred 218.86 MB of data in and out of your app.
 The average hit rate of 482/second translates to about 41,650,560 hits/day."
 >![WordPress VPS Performance](http://kevinohashi.com/wordpressvps_performance.PNG)
+>
+>Full results PDFs can be found in the loadtest_results folder.
+Performance was tested up to 3000 users per second.

 All testing was done on a $10/month Plan from [Digital Ocean][3] with 1GB Ram, 1 Core, 30GB SSD running Ubuntu 14.04x64.